wangc9/delivery-fee-calculator/REFLECTION.md

 ## What could be improved

 * **Better tests**.
 When designing the tests, I followed my own "rule" that each component should have its own tests and e2e tests should act as a comprehensive guard for the whole app.
 This results in a somewhat even distribution between the three levels of tests, which works but is time-consuming.
 In addition, I've only included a handful of test cases.
 Having more of them and maybe including some more edge cases will definitely help me "sleep better at night".
-Moving on, I would like to put more emphasis on lower-level tests, and I would really love to know about how Wolt designs tests to have more unit tests, fewer integration tests and even fewer e2e tests.
+Moving on, I would like to put more emphasis on lower-level tests to possibly reduce the time needed for running all the tests in CI pipeline.

 * **Use customised CSS library**.
 While using Material UI was quite easy, it has its own trade-off: less customisation and harder to test.
 The latter is especially true, as I had a hard time trying to analyse what each Material UI component actually contains and how can I put the `data-test-id` into the right component.
 Using pure CSS or TailwindCSS could be an alternative.